Septodont: History

 Septodont was founded in France in 1932 by Annie & Nestor Schiller.
 In the 1950s and 1960s, under the leadership of Henri Schiller, Septodont started to introduce dental therapeutics and to focus on dental anesthesia with local anesthetics in single use cartridges.
 Beyond the focus on dental anesthesia, Septodont invested in Research and Development towards bioactive and biocompatible therapeutic solutions.

-Septodont acquired 2 companies in Brazil, first TDV in 2014 for restorative material, and DLA in 2016 for injectable anesthetics.
-The company also acquired Duoject in 2015, a Canadian company dedicated to design for injection devices, and opened in 2016 a new manufacturing unit for injectable anesthetics in its headquarter in Saint-Maur-des-Fossés in France.
+Between 2014 and 2016, Septodont made three acquisitions outside France.
+In 2014, the company acquired TDV, a restorative-products manufacturer based in Pomerode, Santa Catarina, Brazil.
+In October 2015, its Canadian subsidiary Novocol Healthcare acquired a majority stake in Duoject Medical Systems, a Quebec-based designer of injection devices.
+In February 2016, Septodont acquired DLA, an injectable dental-anesthetic manufacturing plant in Catanduva, São Paulo, Brazil, from Dentsply International.
+The company also opened a new manufacturing unit for injectable anesthetics at its headquarters in Saint-Maur-des-Fossés in 2016.

-Beyond the dental field, through its subsidiary Novocol Healthcare, Septodont is also dedicated to partnering with pharmaceutical and medical device companies.
+Beyond the dental field, through its subsidiary Novocol Healthcare, Septodont partners with pharmaceutical and medical device companies.

-Septodont remains today a 100% family owned business under the leadership of his CEO Olivier Schiller.
+Septodont remains a 100% family-owned business.
+In June 2025, Olivier Schiller transitioned from Chief Executive Officer to Chairman of the Board, with Karim Khadr succeeding him as CEO.